NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.4.0:

+04/23/2024

+- Desert and Grahf FMVs have had their subtitles adjusted.
+- Glitch with the Karellen FMV has been adjusted.
+- Sufal Mass FMV uses higher quality audio.
+- Title screen now reflects the version used.
+- Basic and expert arena modes have been added.
+- Frame HPs have revamped weights.
+Details in the wiki.
+- Deathblowers provide an attack boost.
+- Tank Guard and Ar Repairer have been merged into Ar Guard.
+- Several gear equips have had their weights revamped.
+Details in the wiki.
+- Gear armor has been revamped.
+Details in the wiki.
+- Light Ether bullets are now Billy's initial equip.
+- Learning levels for spells have been revamped for Elly, Billy, Rico and Chu-Chu.
+Details in the wiki.
+- Several shops have been revamped.
+Details in the wiki.
+- Chimera drops Gold Bullions in both pools.
+- Citan's Yamato Sword now inflicts instant death instead of vanish.
+- All patches now use the Citan sword animation increase.
+- Vierge now comes with Mirror Ar instead of a Beam Jammer.
+- E Circuit has been renamed to Ether Circuit.
+- Swordsman now drops Beam Jammer.
+- DivvyUp now has 3 EP.
+- Billy's Holy Light now heals by 8 instead of 10.
+- DivvyUp now works as intended.
+- Heimdall/Fenrir's Sazanami now heals gears by 50.
+Renki has been replaced with Kataku which has Sazanami's old effect.
+- Defend now boosts AP.
+- The item/spells patch now adjusts stats as well.
+- Every character's deathblow learning rate has been revamped so that it is their original values + 2.
+- Weapon effect percentages have been revamped.
+Details are in the wiki.
+- Steel Body has been restored on Rico, with its effect working as intended.
+- Chu-Chu's prayers have been combined into one move, with a slow debuff filling in the void.
+- Every character's (asides Fei) AP costs have been changed to (3,3,4,4,5,5,6).
+- Changes in the battle system are reflected in the tutorial house.
+- Queen's Rod now inflicts resist down.
+- The order Bart learns his deathblows has been rearranged.
+Details in the wiki.
+- New Drives have been added and old ones have been improved.
+Details in the wiki.
+- Fei/Weltall and Citan/Heimdall's stat boosting spells have been restored.
+Details in the wiki.
+- Descriptions are clearer that Fei and Citan's stat boosting spells affect both physical and Ether.
+- Several new gear equips have been added which replace redundant ones.
+Details in the wiki.
+- Deathblows now have effects.
+Details in the wiki.
+- Deathblower X has been added which allows X attacks of all levels to be used.
+- B Circuit has been renames to Heater.
+- Element names now refer to the continents as in the Japanese version.
+Details in the wiki.
+- Stat growths have been revamped.
+Details in the wiki.
+- Deathblow experience has been revamped.
+Details in the wiki.
+- Damage formula has been reworked.
+Details in the wiki.
+- Exp/gold hybrid files have a 1.5x boost rather than a 2x boost.
+- Glitchy undub detection has been removed.
+- Subbed FMVs are now optional.
+- Exp/gold edits are no longer overwritten.
+- Fast text now accomodates for Maison's rant in the gun room.
+- Charger values are now static rather than based on the Triangle modifier.
+- Wels have been buffed.
+Details in the wiki.
+- Security Cubes have had their defences changes.
+Details in the wiki.
+- Music swap has been implemented.
+Details about song changes are in the wiki.
+- Enemy names have been harmonised between the game, arena selection and the arena itself.
+- Continent names have been changed.
+Details in the wiki.
+- Elemental Stones now have Elemental Mode effects.
+- Formatting in late-game cutscenes has been fixed.
+- Ar Guard has been renamed to Body Guard.
+- All instances of Myyah's Gear have been changed to Type 1 Vierge.
+- Benched party members receive more experience.
+- Blessed Habit has been made one word to avoid overflow.

 ### Version 0.3.7: